 If you snore and frequently wake up with a dry mouth and sore throat, it’s likely that you sleep with your mouth open.
-For those looking for ways to stop snoring if you mouth is open, this article can help.
-Those looking for ways to cure that snoring in record time, you might be interested in Snorgo as its users have seen a reduction in their snoring in as little as one week.
+For those looking for ways to stop snoring if your mouth is open, this article can help.
+Looking for a way to cure that snoring in record time?
+You will be interested in Snorgo as its users have seen a reduction in their snoring in as little as one week.

-Snorgo is a British designed and manufactured snoring aid that helps people that sleep with their mouth open to stop snoring by training the involuntary muscles in and around the upper respiratory tract.
-(Your nasal cavity, mouth and throat).
-Simply put, by strengthening these areas with simple daily exercises that can be completed in less than two minutes, you can reduce and eventually cure snoring for good.
+Snorgo is a British designed and manufactured snoring aid that helps people that sleep with their mouth open to stop snoring.
+It works by training the involuntary muscles in and around the upper respiratory tract (your nasal cavity, mouth and throat).
+Simply put, by strengthening these areas with simple daily exercises, that can be completed in less than two minutes, you can reduce and eventually cure snoring for good.
 It has been independently tested by The Health Innovation Agency showing 100% satisfaction with use and over 70% of partners reporting significant improvements.

 Vibrations of excess tissue in the airways occur when we breathe and this is responsible for the sound of snoring we are all familiar with.
-Snorgo users have improved muscle tone of the area which can help to reduce these vibrations and mitigate the effects of narrower or obstructed airways, which can both be exacerbated and lead to snoring when you sleep with your mouth open.
+Snorgo users can improve muscle tone of the area.
+This helps reduce these vibrations and mitigate the effects of narrower or obstructed airways, which can both be exacerbated and lead to snoring when you sleep with your mouth open.
 Multiple studies have shown that you seem more likely to collapse your mouth and therefore create this turbulence when you open your mouth (Ref .1-3 ).

-Easy Ways To Stop Snoring When You Sleep With Your Mouth Open
+Easy Ways To Stop Snoring With Your Mouth Open